Here’s how to celebrate Twin Peaks Day with a short trip from Seattle.

 3. Cross the Reinig Bridge

-In the Twin Peaks pilot, the character Ronette Pulaski is seen crossing a bridge.
+In the Twin Peaks pilot, the character Ronette Pulaski is seen crossing a bridge in a truly haunting scene.
 This is the Reinig Bridge over the Snoqualmie River.
 It’s quite popular amongst fans of the show who sometimes refer to it simply as “Ronette’s Bridge.”
 It’s open for the public to walk across.
 If you look closely you may find hidden messages scratched into the bridge.

 4. Get a drink at the Roadhouse Bar